 The only downside to net metering is that it’s not available everywhere in the U.S., which means that there is a need for other nighttime power supply options.
 Before the invention of the grid-tied inverters that allow net metering to occur today, all solar panel systems were hosted off-grid.
 The owner of the system had to generate all of their power on their own and store excess with the help of robust battery banks.
 At that time, solar storage options were expensive and the combination made solar a high ticket option.

-However, the solar storage market is starting to heat up in 2016.
+However, the solar storage market is heating up.
 Now, many U.S. homeowners view batteries as the best option for energy storage for night use.
 If you have sizable power usage, or your utility doesn’t offer net metering, you should consider asking your solar installer to include a solar battery in his or her solar quote.
 Our Solar Calculator can offer some insight as to what your power usage is and how much solar could save you.